-Using one of these tools, you can create personalised (semi) emails ahead of time and have them scheduled to send to people in your lead nurturing lists.
+Using one of these tools, you can create personalized (semi) emails ahead of time and have them scheduled to send to people in your lead nurturing lists.

 Nurturing email campaigns are a great way to generate leads for your business.
 There is a science behind the perfect nurturing campaign, and it starts with an understanding of what makes up a successful one.
 But how do you create one?

-We will focus on how to generate more leads for your business with nurturing email campaigns, so our goal will be increased sales by generating more potential customers.
+We will focus on how to generate more leads for your business by nurturing email campaigns, so our goal will be to increase sales by generating more potential customers.

 You need to spend some time brainstorming what your ideal clients want to hear about (related to your sector).
 Do they need any solutions, or are you able to offer them some helpful resources?
 Spend time on this and come up with a few things that would be beneficial for your customers before continuing the email campaign setup process.